octo-technology/OpenTezos/docs/dapp/taquito.md

 ## Making a contract call

-_Taquito_ can obviously make a contract call.
+_Taquito_ can make contract calls.
 We will use a simple Counter contract.
 First, we need to know what are the available entrypoints.
-We can use here the `getContractEntrypoints` defined in the [Contract data subsection](##contract-data).
+We can use the `getContractEntrypoints` defined in the [Contract data subsection](##contract-data).

 Let's call the `increment` entrypoint.
-It takes as an input an int.
+It takes an int as an input.

 To do so, we need:
 1. to get the contract: `this.tezos.contract.at(contract)`.
 It returns a `Promise<ContractAbstraction<ContractProvider>>`
-2. get the entrypoints: The `ContractAbstraction<ContractProvider>` has a `methods`: it contrains the entrypoints `increment` and `decrement`
+2. get the entrypoints: The `ContractAbstraction<ContractProvider>` has a `methods` property: it contrains the entrypoints `increment` and `decrement`
 3. get the increment entrypoint: `methods.increment(2)`.
 It increments the counter by `2`
 4. send the contract call and inspect the transaction: `contract.methods.increment(i).send()` / `contract.methods.increment(i).toTransferParams()`
 5. If the transaction is sent, wait for a number of confirmations (just like in a transfer transaction)